Academic advising is a crucial element of

 Lots more support welcome here, too!
 Please be

-sure to check with your student about his final exam schedule before making
+sure to check with your student about his or her final exam schedule before making

 Congratulations—you've both made it